 - Consider creating an irrevocable trust in order to hold a life insurance policy.
 If set up properly, this type of trust can help keep the proceeds of the policy outside of your estate.

 There may be various other options available to you as well.
 It is important to consult with an experienced attorney in order to gain a better understanding of your options.
-We encourage you to contact us today at (714) 459-5481 for more information.
+We encourage you to contact us today at (714) 459-5481 for more information or sign up to attend one of our free monthly seminars.